Skip to main content

 WORKER_TAGS=tag1,tag2

-How to assign a custom Worker Group to a script or flow
+How to assign a custom worker group to a script or flow

 For scripts deployed on the script editor, select the corresponding worker group tag in the settings section.